renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-prompts.md

 slug: /components-prompts
 ---

-# Prompt components in Langflow
+# Prompt components in Aiexec

 A prompt is a structured input to a language model that instructs the model how to handle user inputs and variables.